 Exception classes must be imported from mx.ODBCConnect.Error instead of mx.ODBC.Error, which may require slight modification to existing application code.
-Unlike in mxODBC, the exception classes are not available via the top-level mx.ODBCConnect module, ie. mx.ODBCConnect.ProgrammingError does not resolve to the ProgrammingError exception class.
+Unlike in mxODBC, the exception classes are not available top-level via the mx.ODBCConnect module, ie. mx.ODBCConnect.ProgrammingError does not resolve to the ProgrammingError exception class.